Warriors Three: Rebirth

 Thor has resurfaced in the Midwest of the United States of America and has vowed to find Odin and all other Asgardians, who are hidden in human form across Earth.
 After finding Heimdall, Thor discovers the Warriors Three inhabiting the bodies of three volunteer guards for the Umeme Mungu Refugee Camp in Africa.
 The trio are restored to their true forms.

-In "Secret Invasion," the Warriors Three are vital to the Asgardian victory over the Skrulls.
+In "Secret Invasion", the Warriors Three are vital to the Asgardian victory over the Skrulls.
 They are part of the defense effort when Norman Osborn leads a villain army against Asgard.

 After Loki's machinations to banish Thor come to fruition, the Warriors Three voluntarily leave Asgard to live in the mortal world, heading back to Broxton, Oklahoma to take over the local diner abandoned by Bill.
 Along with many other heroes and gods, they attend the wake of Hercules, who had fallen in battle.
 This meeting takes place in Athena's temple in Greece.

 The trio are featured in their own limited series.
-In issue three, they encounter the Fenris Wolf.
+In issue three, they encounter Fenris Wolf.
 This backstory shows the Warriors first teamed up as the vainglorious duo of Volstagg and Fandral, to out-do each other in tasks.
 Hogun was a shy intellectual who went with to serve as an impartial observer.

 With Volstagg serving as a politician, Fandral and Hogun acquire a new job alongside Hildegarde, who has fought with them against many dangers.
 Under the leadership of All-Father Thor, they are asked to serve as Asgardian jail wardens.
 Fandral calls this new trio "The Ministers Three."

 During the "Empyre" storyline, the Warriors Three defend Little Asgard from the Cotati invaders.